swcarpentry/sql-novice-survey/_episodes/02-sort-dup.md

 and even if they are,
 we often want to sort them in a different way, e.g., by their identifier instead of by their personal name.
-We can do this in SQL by adding an `ORDER BY` clause to our query:
+We can do this in.language-SQL by adding an `ORDER BY` clause to our query:

 ~~~
 SELECT * FROM Person ORDER BY id;
 ~~~
-{: .sql}
+{: .language-sql}

 |id     |personal |family  |
 |-------|---------|--------|